Smart Calculators

 Is this unit converter free?

 Yes.
 The calculator runs entirely in your browser, requires no account, and has no signup wall.
 The embeddable iframe version is also ad-free, so you can drop it into engineering portals, school materials or technical blogs without exposing readers to third-party trackers.
-The 10 single-purpose sister converters (length, volume, area, temperature, pressure, energy, power, force, torque, angle) live at the same /tools/ root and are also free.
+The single-purpose sister converters (length, mass, temperature, volume, area, pressure, energy, power, force, torque, angle, time, data storage) live at the same /tools/ root and are also free.

 What measurement categories does it cover?

-Length, volume, area, temperature, pressure, energy, power, force, torque and angle.
-Each category routes through a single SI base unit: metre, cubic metre, square metre, kelvin, pascal, joule, watt, newton, newton-metre and radian.
-Mass, time, speed, and electrical quantities are not yet on the mega-converter; for those, link to a dedicated single-purpose calculator.
+Thirteen: length, mass, temperature, volume, area, pressure, energy, power, force, torque, angle, time and data storage.
+Each routes through a single SI base unit — metre, kilogram, kelvin, cubic metre, square metre, pascal, joule, watt, newton, newton-metre, radian, second and byte.
+Speed and electrical quantities are not yet on the mega-converter; for those, use a dedicated single-purpose calculator.

 How accurate are the conversion factors?